What Is First-party Data and Why Is It So Important?

 Moving to Cookieless Marketing

-Marketing needs to evolve past the use of the third-party cookies.
+Marketers need to evolve past the use of the third-party cookies.
 And that means first-party data has become even more valuable.
-You need to find more ways to get consumers to share more of their information with you to continue to deliver better experiences to them across all your channels.
-This might include more lead gen type forms, finding ways to get consumers to self segment through registration or preference selection, or other tactics that help you understand your target audiences.
+You need to find more ways to get consumers to share more of their information with you to continue to deliver connected customer experiences to them across all your channels.
+This might include more lead gen forms, finding ways to get consumers to self-segment through registration or preference selection, or other tactics that help you understand your target audiences.